charjia77/flght-app/README.md

 node app.js

-check http://localhost:8080/flights/ALC/SYD/1 if backend works ACL is the source and SYD is the destination.
+check http://localhost:8080/flights/ALC/SYD/1 if backend works.
+ACL is the source and SYD is the destination.
 1 is the max stops which the client can take between source and destination. e.g. 0 for flying directly from source to destination